chartjs/Chart.js/docs/charts/doughnut.md

 * `'center'` (default)
 * `'inner'`

 When `'center'` is set, the borders of arcs next to each other will overlap.
-When `'inner'` is set, it is guaranteed that all the borders are not overlap.
+When `'inner'` is set, it is guaranteed that all borders will not overlap.

 ### Interactions